OFFLINE-GmbH/oc-mall-plugin/docs/getting-started/installation.md

 ## Demo data

-To get a feeling for how `oc-mall` works you can run the following command to pre-populate your installation with demo data.
+To get a feeling for how `oc-mall` works, you can run the following command to pre-populate your installation with demo data.

 ```bash